 Nursing and medicine, involve a rich, socially embedded, situated skilled clinical know-how, based upon experientially developed perceptual skills, learning how and when to intervene in particular clinical situations, along with well-developed abilities to create a dialogue between the particular clinical situation with population statistics and generalizations expressed in the form of patient-care standards and guidelines for care (Benner, Tanner, Chesla 1996; 2009; Benner, Hooper-Kyriakidis, 1999; 2010; Montgomery, 2005).

 Clinical knowledge and clinical reasoning skills are developed in practice communities through learning from clinical experience, often refined in comparing similar and contrasting cases.
-It is tempting to misinterpret clinical reasoning, a science-using form of reasoning (Benner, Hooper-Kyriakidis, Stannard, 1999; 2010; Montgomery, 2005) by reading back into it, a scientific reasoning process, exemplified as the “Nursing Process” or “The Rational Decision-Making Process.”
+It is tempting to misinterpret clinical reasoning, a science-using form of practical reasoning (Benner, Hooper-Kyriakidis, Stannard, 1999; 2010; Montgomery, 2005) by reading back into it, a scientific reasoning process, exemplified as the “Nursing Process” or “The Rational Decision-Making Process.”
 But this is mistaken because clinical reasoning involves recognizing and responding to changes in the patient’s clinical condition across time.
+Actual transitions in the patient’s clinical condition are studied across time.
 In addition, the goals of the engaged, embodied, intelligent clinician’s reasoning focuses on behalf of the patient’s well-being.
 Both unfolding changes across time and concern for the particular patient’s well-being are excluded and ignored in an “outside-in” objectified linear scientific reasoning process (the Nursing Process).
 Clinical reasoning is not a form of “criterial reasoning” or a formal application of singular theoretical concepts or single algorithms.
 Such criterial reasoning, application of single algorithms, or single theories may offer insights, but also often conflict with the multilayered and often conflicting clinical interventions and co-morbid illnesses and patient-specific sensitivities to interventions.
-Clinical reasoning often involves modus-operandi thinking where the clinician reasons backward much like a crime detective figuring out what and how the chain of events in a particular situation caused the current clinical situation, “M.O.” of the crime.
+Clinical reasoning often involves modus-operandi thinking where the clinician reasons backward much like a crime detective figuring out what and how the chain of events in a particular situation caused the current clinical situation, “M.O.”
+(Modus Operandi) of the crime.

 In our study of nurses who had at least 20 years of nursing experience, but who were not considered proficient or expert clinicians, we found that the thinking of these ‘non-proficient and non-expert nurses,’ was reduced to cause-effect thinking.
 These nurses were consistently missing the skills of patient involvement and the integration of the notions of good practice, or qualitative distinctions in practice, along with patient goals and concerns required for expert practice.
 The nature of the expert’s responsible engagement and sense of responsibility for the patient’s well-being did not figure into their “cause and effect” form of reasoning.
 They were disengaged and disconnected to the patient’s experience.
 They often did not remember many of the essential clinical details or personal characteristics of the patient and family (Rubin 1996; 2009).
 As Jane Rubin, (1996; 2009) writes: